The Vital Role of a Queen Bee

 The queen’s retinue is a special group of young adult worker bees that attend to her every need.
 They are often seen in a circle facing her.

-Reproduction in honey bees in not the same as that of mammals.
-Mating does not take place inside the colony.
+Mating does not take place inside the beehive.

 Approximately 7 days after emergence, the virgin queen will take several mating flights.
 After mating with 12-20 male drones, semen is stored inside her body.